-Employment law has for many years been one of the fastest changing areas of law there is in Europe, and with Brexit on the doorstep the changes could start to come even faster.
+Employment law has for many years been one of the fastest changing areas of law there is.

 At GHP Legal our specialist employment team has extensive experience of dealing with the full range of employment law issues facing business owners and their employees today and our solicitors can help to clarify the complexities of new employment legislation and how it affects you specifically.

 Our reputation has been built on understanding our clients' needs and working with them to pursue their objectives.
 We have a dedicated team of specialist solicitors with extensive litigation experience and a proactive approach who pride themselves in understanding the perspective of each individual, however senior or experienced they may be.
 The team regularly appear in tribunals and Robert Williams, Partner and head of Employment at GHP Legal, is a member of the Employment Lawyer Association.

 There are times in most people’s working lives when things don’t go according to plan and knowing the best step to take is not always clear.
 This is when you need the support of a team of legal experts you can trust, who are fully conversant with every aspect of employment law and who will always act in your best interests.

 The employment lawyers at our offices in Wrexham, Oswestry and Llangollen, were noted for their handling of Employment cases by researchers compiling The latest Legal 500 list of firms in the United Kingdom.
 The Legal 500 is the leading guide to law firms in the UK.
 This is the best endorsement you can have for knowing that our employment law specialists are one of the best you can get.

 Whether you need advice about unfair dismissal or discrimination in the workplace our employment lawyers can help.
 We can represent you at an employment tribunal, a discrimination hearing or guide you through the minefield of a settlement agreement.
 We can even assist you to gain compensation for a workplace injury.